yihao03/tp/docs/UserGuide.md

 title: User Guide
 ---

-TutBook is a **desktop app for managing tuition centre contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+TutBook is a **desktop app for tuition centre admins to manage contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 This release represents a significant enhancement over AB3, transforming it into a comprehensive tuition centre management system.

 * Table of Contents
 {:toc}